adasmahapatra/devops-master-class/azure-devops/readme.md

 ### Manually setting up from local machine

 #### Create Service Account For Your Subscription To Create Azure K8S Cluster using Terraform
+Once you log in using Azure CLI the <<azure_subscription_id>> will be printed in the console.
+Once you geenerate the Service account the appId and password will be printed in the console.
 ```
 az login
 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/<<azure_subscription_id>>"